awreck/proofread-action/folder/test.md

 # Test
 ## testing
-This will many test sentence A new sentence. a most new sentence. new commit another commit
+This is many test sentences.
+A new sentence.
+A newer sentence. new commit another commit